 War production in the two factories had ceased on a temporary basis because of this bomb and a large number of people living nearby were evacuated from their homes.

-2/Lt.
+After two days of digging the UXB was unearthed, 2/Lt.
 Campbell found that the bomb was fitted with a delayed action fuse that was impossible to remove, so he decided to transport it to a safe place.

 That was done by lorry… and Sandy Campbell lay alongside the bomb so that he could hear if it started ticking and could warn the driver to stop and run for cover.